Understanding Roofing Warranties: What's Covered & What to Expect

 With this comprehensive guide, you'll be better equipped to understand and evaluate your roofing warranty options.
 Let’s get started.

-Understanding the Difference Between Manufacturer and Labor Warranties in Roofing
+The Difference Between Manufacturer & Labor Warranties in Roofing

 Combining both warranties offers more comprehensive protection.
 A manufacturer's warranty won’t cover installation mistakes, just as a labor warranty won’t help if defective shingles fail.
 Homeowners should confirm that both types are in place and clearly documented when starting a residential roofing project to avoid costly gaps in coverage.

-Roofing Issues Commonly Covered and Excluded by Standard Manufacturer Warranties
+Roofing Issues Commonly Covered (or Excluded) by Standard Manufacturer Warranties

-How Long Do Roofing Warranties Last and What Can Void Them?
+How Long Do Roofing Warranties Last & What Can Void Them?

 Transferring a warranty when selling a home can also have limitations.
 Many warranties are only transferable once and must be done within a strict period, typically 30 to 60 days after the sale.
 Understanding these terms helps protect the investment over time and avoids disputes when issues arise.